 Make some Easy Gnomes DIY with a Free PDF gnome pattern.

-Christmas gnomes are so whimsical and fun they make everyone smile.
+Christmas gnomes are so whimsical and fun that they make everyone smile.
 They are perfect for Christmas decor and every day too.

 The easiest way to make gnomes is using the gnome pattern printouts and this simple no-sew sock gnome tutorial.
 Learn how to make your no-sew Christmas Gnome HERE.